-Interest rate at all times lows create great opportunities for home buyers, even if they are not so good for people looking for a place to make their money grow. currently Portsmouth NH banks are offering a whopping 1% average return on a 1 year certificate of deposit.
+Interest rate at all times lows create great opportunities for home buyers, even if they are not so good for people looking for a place to make their money grow.
+Currently Portsmouth NH offices and banks with free checking Fifth Third are offering a whopping 1% average return on a 1 year certificate of deposit.
 That means if you invest $10,000 with them, they will pay you a whole $100 for using your money for a year.

 So what’s a better deal?
 Real estate; specifically single family homes or multi unit properties up to 4 units.
 Why four units?
 Because up to 4 units is the magic number for lenders to offer the most favorable terms.
 Currently if you buy a Portsmouth NH investment property under 4 units and intend to occupy one of the units, you can get in for as little as 3.5% down payment with an FHA insured loan.